isomerpages/moe-zhenghuasec/_about-us/Frequently Asked Questions (FAQ).md

 10. If we want to apply leave for my child, what must we do?

 If your child is sick, please consult a doctor to obtain an MC.
-If there are other forms of emergencies (e.g. bereavement of a family member), please write a letter to inform your child’s form teachers about the duration which your child needs to be away.
-We seek your understanding to not take your child out of school for holidays during curriculum time as this would have an impact on his or her studies.
+If there are other forms of emergencies (e.g. bereavement of a family member), please write a letter to inform your child’s form teachers about the duration which your child needs to be away.&nbsp; We seek your understanding to not take your child out of school for holidays during curriculum time as this would have an impact on his or her studies.

 11. Who can opt for Higher MTL and where are the lessons held?